USA CITIZENS

 Research before you go for the first time

-There are many reasons you might be considering moving countries on a long term basis or permanently.
-It could be financial or tax reasons, possibly you are going through a mid-life crisis.
+Possibly you are going through a mid-life crisis that can often begin as early as one's thirties.
 One of the first things you should consider is how many things will be different from what you have become used to where you are living now.
 Many of these will relate to the culture of the local people.
 See our Culture Change page.
 An easy way is by doing a little research before visiting the place for a short holiday, during which you should do all the 'tourist' things first, but look further at aspects of the place that would be important for you as a resident.
 Planning and preparation beforehand are essential.

 Local research on ex-pat life while you are there